openxla/community/rfcs/20230510-common-benchmark-suite.md

   # - For numpy input, it's the URL to fetch .npy that serializes a tensor list.
   # - For numpy golden value, it's the URL to fetch an archive includes .npy
   #   of the golden values and a JSON to describe the comparison tolerance.
-  # - For text input, it's the URL to fetch an archive includes the text and
-  #   JSON config to tokenize the text with framework's tokenizer.
-  # The idea is to implement a data processor for each TestDataFormat.
-The
+  # The idea is to implement a verifier for each output TestDataFormat, which
-  # processor takes the data_artifact and output from the model to return the
+  # takes the expected output data and model output to return a verdict.
-  # verdict (Or generates the input data for the model, e.g., with tokenizer).
   data_artifacts: Dict[TestDataFormat, str]

 class DeviceSpec: